ArchLars/archtutorial/README.md

 ---

-## Adding a new Drive/SSD to GPT-Auto Setups
+## Mini-Tutorial on How to a new Drive/SSD to GPT-Auto Setups:

-Name of drive will be `data`, replace all instances of that in this guide if you don't want that.
+- Name of drive will be `data`,
+- Replace ALL instances of `data` in this guide if you don't want that.

 #### 0) Identify the new disk (double check before you write to it)
 ```bash